-Liberty Community Services began in New Haven in 1987 when a group of volunteers started the Connecticut AIDS Residence Program (CARP) to house individuals with AIDS who had been isolated from society.
-CARP has changed its name to Liberty Community Services and expanded its programs.
-However, the theme of reaching out to the homeless in New Haven has been a constant mission of Liberty Community Services for more than 20 years.
+Liberty Community Services started operating in 1987, when a group of volunteers incorporated the Connecticut AIDS Residence Program (“CARP”) whose mission was to house individuals with AIDS who had no alternative living situation in the community.
+Over the years, CARP changed its name to Liberty Community Services and expanded its mission and programs.
+The theme, however, of reaching out to people who are homeless in New Haven in order to help them lead full lives has been a constant element of our organization over the last 28 years.

 Our country is coming through a period of economic hardship which has prompted a discussion as to the role government needs to play in our communities.
 Our programs are predominantly funded by the government and our success is based upon the conclusion of government that everyone in this country should have access to decent housing.
 Liberty has always faced obstacles in our work but also found support in the New Haven community.
 You can be part of our effort to make a better community, one where everybody has housing no matter their circumstances, by donating, volunteering, advocating, voting, and supporting the work we do to help those in our community who are in need.

 John BradleyExecutive Director